Our KIND journey...

 The development of these three styles has been a two-year project for us at Kathryn Wilson footwear, where we have broken down each component, and selected recycled materials of the best quality to ensure comfort and longevity are not compromised.

 We work very closely with our supply chain partners to source the softest and best quality leather and fabrics we can.
 As our style runs are exclusive, and our quantities are on the smaller side, we are finding it difficult to source 100% traceable and lower impact fabrics for all our pieces.
-However, this is a focus for us over the next few years.
+However as this is a focus for us going forward, we have introduced using chrome-free, traceable leather on 30% of our production for 2022 deliveries with the intention to increase this amount every season.

 We also work with local New Zealand fabric suppliers who source quality fabric for our shoes that has been previously discarded by larger global fashion design houses, ensuring this fabric has a longer life and does not go to landfill.